News

 The emphasis for identification ties is not in tamper-evidence – such ties are not designed to prevent illegitimate tampering.
 For example, because locking chambers are not designed to be tamperproof they can be manipulated (albeit only intentionally) so that ties can be unfastened and re-closed without the knowledge of the legitimate user.

 However, for the likely uses of identification ties this is not a concern because the sealed item does not have intrinsic value; there would not be anything to be gained by tampering with the item.
-For example, typical uses include bundling or stowing wire cable installations; sealing of waste – including industrial and clinical waste bags; packaging of goods; industrial equipment and low-value asset tagging.
+For example, typical uses include bundling or stowing wire cable installations; sealing of waste – including industrial and clinical waste bags; packaging of goods; inspection tagging; industrial equipment and low-value asset tagging.
 In such applications, the simple design of ties ensures that a solution is provided that is more cost-effective than a more sophisticated security seal.

 Where identification is a primary concern of the user, flexibility of tie sizes and printing types also becomes an important consideration.
 Our range of identification ties are available in many sizes and with different print options – including sequential numbering, printed information, company logos, barcoding and more.
 For example, our printed cable ties are available in sizes 200x4.8mm, 300x4.8mm and 370x4.8mm to fit the required application.
 Our printed Tab Ties also offer even greater flexibility, allowing the printing of more detailed information on the tag end of the product, including bespoke barcoding, QR codes and logos as necessary.